 16. Fill a box with treasures…

 Still not feeling the love?
 Make your own pirate’s treasure.
 Fill up a decorative box like the ones we found at World Market.
-These Valentine’s Day vintage postcard boxes are not only adorable, they’re reusable.
+These Valentine’s Day vintage postcard boxes are not only adorable, but they’re also reusable.
 For $10 you could purchase the boxes, fill them up with chocolate, and be the hero of her heart.

-17. A movie date in a box
+17. Movie date in a box

 Want to spend a little more money?
 How about a Be My Valentine Movie Date box?
 Fill a popcorn box like the ones we found at Bed, Bath and Beyond with candy and some movie tickets.
 Wrap it with Valentine-themed cellophane from the gift wrap aisle.
 For less than $30 you’ll have a date night all wrapped up.